 We describe a simulation environment that can be used to design, construct, and run spiking neural networks (SNNs) quickly and efficiently using graphics processing units (GPUs).
 We then explain how the design of the simulation environment utilizes the parallel processing power of GPUs to simulate large-scale SNNs and describe recent modeling …

-Kristofor D. Carlson, Michael Beyeler, Nikil Dutt, Jeffrey L. Krichmar Proc ASP-DAC
+Kristofor D. Carlson, Michael Beyeler, Nikil Dutt, Jeffrey L. Krichmar Proceedings of the 2014 Asia and South Pacific Design Automation Conference (ASP-DAC)

 We present a large-scale model of a hierarchical spiking neural network (SNN) that integrates a low-level memory encoding mechanism with a higher-level decision process to perform a visual classification task in real-time.
 The model consists of Izhikevich neurons and conductance-based synapses for realistic approximation of neuronal dynamics, a …